AnCarsenat/FileTransferApp/README.md

 - Check the troubleshooting section above
 - Review the error messages in the desktop application
 - Ensure all prerequisites are installed correctly
+- Check that both devices are on the same WiFi network

 ---

-**Enjoy seamless file transfers from your phone to your computer!** 📱➡️💻
+**Enjoy seamless bidirectional file transfers between your devices!** 📱↔️💻